rc2dev/fyodor/README.md

 Note that basic parsing should still work without configuration, but you won't take advantage of many features, resulting in a dirtier output.

-Also in the configuration file, you can ask the program not to save some books, setting them in `ignored_books`.
+Also in the configuration file, you can ask the program not to save some books, setting them in `[[output.ignored]]`.

 To configure the application, copy the sample config and edit it.
 It can be placed on the root of this directory as `config.toml` or at `~/.config/fyodor.toml`.